ivanlen/letterize_your_record/README.md

 ### Prerequisites

-Install the packages in [requirements.txt](requirements.txt) either using pip, conda or compiling them.
+Install the packages in [requirements.txt](requirements.txt) either using pip, conda or compiling them from source.

 No installation is required.

 ### Running an example

-To run a test use the provided audio example.
+To run a test use the provided audio example
 ```
 python audiowriter.py ./audio/cortazar.m4a
 ```
 The corresponding message will be saved in `./written_letters/`

-## Letterizing your own audios
+## Letterizing your own audio records

 For visual reasons we recommend to use audios of around 30 seconds.
 The audio filename must be provided.